Salvation Army in Arkansas financial assistance resources.

 Temporary assistance and shelter is available at most locations.
 Some of the services offered, in addition to the shelter, may include case management, referrals to community agencies, and educational workshops.
 A clean, safe environment offered by the Arkansas allows for medical observation, transportation, crisis management, and basic job training/education.
 Free meals are provided as well.
 Social workers can also offer goal setting, budgeting, and other support services.

-One of the keys is also helping people obtain permanent housing.
+One of the keys is also helping people obtain permanent housing, including private home/apartments to live in.
 So transitional housing can be provided throughout Arkansas for a period of time, as the client works with a case manager to find more permanent homes.
 As part of this process some money may be provided for security deposits or first months rent.

 Utility disconnection prevention may be offered.
 Helping low income families, seniors, and disabled in Arkansas maintain their electric and/or water services is important to reducing homelessness and increasing self-sufficiency.
 The Arkansas Salvation Army seeks to help struggling families maintain these basic amenities and utility services.